wjgibson/limitless-automation-possibilities/Documentation/Deployment.md

 - The project's source code can be found here
   - Visual IDE: https://github.com/wjgibson/limitless-automation-possibilities-visual-IDE/tree/1.0.0
   - API: https://github.com/wjgibson/lap-visual-ide-API
-- Upon donwloading the zip file, unzip to a location of your preference.
+- Upon donwloading the zip files, unzip each to a location of your preference.

 ## Start/Stop